-During the first quarter of 2005, approximately 68.9% of our new vehicle revenue was derived from the sale of new vehicles manufactured by Ford, Honda, General Motors (including Cadillac), BMW and Toyota.
+During the three and six month periods ended June 30, 2005, approximately 67.9% and 68.5% of our new vehicle revenue was derived from the sale of new vehicles manufactured by Ford, Honda, General Motors (including Cadillac), BMW and Toyota, respectively.
 Our success depends to a great extent on these manufacturers':

 - · financial condition;

 - marketing;

 - vehicle design;

 - publicity concerning a particular manufacturer or vehicle model;

 - production capabilities;

 - management;

-- reputation; and
+- · reputation; and

-- labor relations.
+- · labor relations.